ncreep/fs2-streaming-intro/README.md

-Material for the "FS2 Streaming Intro"
+Material for the "FS2 Streaming Intro" talk.

 To view the slides, open [this](https://ncreep.github.io/fs2-streaming-intro/presentation/presentation.html) link (click p to show the speaker's notes).